 The TaxWorkFlow mobile application allows you to view the list of your tasks, projects, and problems.
 From the mobile dashboard, you can access quick links to execute different tasks.
 You can also navigate the app from the menu.
 The mobile app is available on Google Play and the App Store.
 To connect the mobile app to your TaxWorkFlow database, click on the File menu on your desktop app, select Connection Settings, and then scan the quick response (QR) code that shows up using the app.

-TaxWorkFlow’s intuitive native Windows interface makes it very user-friendly and offers enhanced data storage capacity in the cloud.
-You’ll enjoy the fast processing speed and ease of use that you get from a PC desktop platform, plus the advantages of collaboration, sharing, and productivity that come from working in the cloud.
+As a hybrid solution, TaxWorkFlow downloads only the necessary data from the cloud, rather than the entire page.
+This means you can enjoy the fast processing speed and ease of use that you get from a PC desktop platform, plus the advantages of collaboration, sharing, and productivity that come from working in the cloud.

 TaxWorkFlow replicates clients’ data in real time and stores them off-site to ensure that they’re immediately available in case an unexpected event, such as disasters or power outages, happens.